usds/justice40-tool/QUICKSTART.md

 $ docker-compose up
 ```

-After it initializes (which may take a while, possibly even an hour or two, since it has to download and process all the data), you should be able to open the application in your browser at [http://localhost:8000](http://localhost:8000).
+> Note: This may take a while, possibly even an hour or two, since it has to build the containers and then download and process all the data.

+After it initializes, you should be able to open the application in your browser at [http://localhost:8000](http://localhost:8000).